marvinrusinek/angular-10-quiz-app/README.md

 	- add a correctness bar to the results: show the %, then the bar, then the score 2/8
 	- add FaceBook button bonus

-Get the app working 100% correctly, then work on RxJS/NgRx!
+Get the app working 100% correctly, then work on NgRx!